barriosjorge/gmt_docs/src/software_development/installation.rst

 Operations Workstation Configuration
 ------------------------------------

 The OCS User Interface needs to be run on a system with sufficient graphical rendering capability.
 At the moment, the Real-time kernel used for device control systems running EtherCAT does not contain the graphics modules necessary to support the user interface.
 It is recommended to run the user interface in a Mac, connected to the DCS via the network.
-Future releases will include support for Linux workstations (Fedora).
+Future releases will include support for Linux workstations.

 Operating System
 ................